eNMS-automation/eNMS/README.md

 ## 1. Authentication

-- eNMS supports TACACS+ authentication: upon logging in, a request will be sent to your TACACS+ server to validate the credentials and log in the user.
+- eNMS supports TACACS+ and LDAP/Active Directory authentication: upon logging in, a request will be sent to your TACACS+/LDAP server to validate the credentials and log in the user.
-- Authentication with RADIUS and Active Directory are currently under development.
+- Authentication with RADIUS is currently under development.

 ## 2. Network creation with external Network Source of Truth